Basel 2.5 Trading Market Risk Requirements

 We use our credit portfolio model, a core piece of our economic capital methodology, to calculate the incremental risk charge.
 Important parameters for the incremental risk charge calculation are exposures, recovery rates and default probabilities, ratings migrations, maturity, and liquidity horizons of individual positions.

 Liquidity horizons are conservatively set to the time required to sell a position or to hedge all material relevant price risks in a stressed market.
 Liquidity horizons are specified at product level and reflect our actual practice and experience during periods of systematic and idiosyncratic stresses.
 We have defined the sets of positions used for applying liquidity horizons in a way that meaningfully reflects the differences in liquidity for each set.
 Market risk managers who specialize in each product type determine liquidity horizons, with a liquidity horizon floor of 3-months.
-Liquidity horizons are regularly reviewed so that the act of selling or hedging, in itself, would not materially affect the price.
+Liquidity horizons are regularly reviewed with regard to the size of positions, market activity, market structure, credit rating, location of issuer, and maturity so that the act of selling or hedging, in itself, would not materially affect the price.
+Additionally, there are regular reviews of position size at the issuer level to determine if liquidity horizons need to be adjusted for concentration risk.
+Any experience of selling a position that indicates a liquidity horizon is not sufficiently conservative is taken into account in determining the liquidity horizon for similar products.
 Default and rating migration probabilities are defined by rating migration matrices which are calibrated on historical external rating data.
 Taking into account the trade-off between granularity of matrices and their stability we apply a global corporate matrix and a sovereign matrix comprising the seven main rating bands.
 Accordingly, issue or issuer ratings from the rating agencies Moody’s, S&P and Fitch are assigned to each position.

-Apart from regular recalibrations there have been no significant model changes in 2013.
+All parameters are recalibrated or validated on an annual or ad hoc basis.
+Apart from regular recalibrations there have been no significant model changes in 2012.